ruby-rails-life/rails_gems/README.md

 ## active_hash

-・A readonly ActiveRecord-esque base class that lets you use a hash, a Yaml file or a custom file as the datasource
+* A readonly ActiveRecord-esque base class that lets you use a hash, a Yaml file or a custom file as the datasource
-・【controller】country#index
+* 【controller】country#index